konz261/kmcp/README.md

 <br>

- **KMCP is in early-development.
+ **mcp4k is in early-development.
 This API will change significantly..**

 # Installation

 ```
 plugins {
-  id("sh.ondr.kmcp") version "0.2.1"
+  id("sh.ondr.mcp4k") version "0.2.1"
 }
 ```